edunham/site/2018/02/23/slacking_from_irc.rst

 Slacking from Irssi
 ===================

+UPDATE: SLACK DECIDED THIS SHOULD NO LONGER BE POSSIBLE AND IT WILL NOT WORK ANY MORE

 My IRC client helps me work efficiently and minimize distraction.
 Over the years, I've configured it to behave exactly how I want: Notifying me when topics I care about are under discussion, and equally as important, refraining